xrdocs/cloud-scale-networking/_blogs/ios-xr-evolution-part1.md

 ![]({{site.baseurl}}/images/dev-corner/xr_ev/2_table.png){: .align-center}

-_Evolution from Core to Core and Edge_

-IOS XR started off its journey as a NOS for high-end core routers like CRS and moved into the edge domain with the ASR9K series.
-The SP carrier class router demands from core and edge domains, and differing platform variations/features/packages between these two domains, have validated and strengthened  IOS XR's modularity.

-_Evolution from QNX to Linux_

-IOS XR started with QNX as its base OS and then moved to the 64-bit Linux as the base OS. _This transition affects the IOS XR's event management, timers, syslog, messaging, pulses, file system, resource management, drivers etc._, but due to the IOS XR's modular architecture, the transition turned out to be smooth.

-_Evolution from modular to small form factor systems:_

-Another evolution the IOS XR has made is its transition to support small form factor platforms (single CPU, 1RU/2RU boxes) and centralized platforms along with modular platforms where it started its journey.
-This reflects the IOS XR's ability to not just scale up but scale down.

-_Evolution from routing to routing and optical networking products_

-IOS XR has branched itself to support NCS400, NCS1000 like optical networking products.
-This required bringing in various optical networking specific software stacks and modularizing/removing some routing stacks/features.

-_Evolution from custom silicon to merchant silicon_

-IOS XR is designed to originally support high performance and feature/resource rich custom ASICs as the forwarding engines.
-Yet recently it has made a smooth transition to support various merchant silicon ASICs and forwarding paradigms.
-This is possible due to proper hardware forwarding abstractions and modularity built into the IOS XR's architecture.

-_Evolution from Cisco only hardware to Cisco hardware, Whiteboxes and virtual routers_

-Supporting whiteboxes or running as a virtual router requires right hardware abstractions at the lower layers.
-IOS XR has recently evolved to support these use cases.

-_Evolution from CLI/SNMP to Telemetry/Programmable Interfaces_

-CLI and SNMP are the traditional router management interfaces.
-But over the last few years, there is a major push towards programmable interfaces via YANG models and data streaming via Telemetry.
-The IOS XR has evolved to support this need by leveraging the strengths of its model driven datastore SysDB (more on this later) and extending its capabilities.
-Each of the above is a significant evolution and demonstrates IOS XR's ability to evolve and take on new challenges.

 Each of the above is a significant evolution and demonstrates IOS XR's ability to evolve and take on new challenges ✅ {: .notice--success}